 Encourage members at your gym to share these videos with their friends.
 This is a great way to get in front of more people in your local area, without needing to spend any money.

 - Demonstrate Your Expertise – This is an excellent way to position yourself and an expert, which will help to attract more personal training clients to your gym.
-You should encourage the trainers in your gym to create these videos as well.
+It’s a great way to activate a psychological principle known as authority bias, which I explain in this post on fitness advertising psychology.

 - Reach More People – Facebook tends to favour video content over other types of content in the newsfeed.
 If you’re comfortable doing live video, you can boost that reach even further.
 The reach of live video posts can be 92% higher than regular video.